-Non-Credit Requirements
+Non-Credit Graduation Requirements

-In addition to the academic graduation requirements, all Kamehameha Schools Maui students must complete the following non-credit graduation requirements.
+In addition to academic graduation requirements, students must also complete the following non-credit graduation requirements.

 Christian Education Program

 Pauahi recognized that one's spiritual development is as important as academic achievement.
 Accordingly, Christian Education is an integral aspect of Kamehameha's educational program.
 All students are required to attend and participate in Chapel Develotions and Christian Education classes.